 The Shard is covered by approximately 11,000 panes of glass, so on days when the sun is strongest, it is likely that the reflection of light will not allow you to admire it in detail.
 Don't worry, you'll still be able to see its pointed shape in the London cityscape.

 Among the sights from the London Eye is London's Financial District, better known as The City.
-Thirty percent of the buildings in one of London' s major neighborhoods were built in recent years.
+Thirty percent of the buildings in one of London' s major neighborhoods were built in the last few years.
 Therefore, from the Millennium Wheel you see the modern buildings, many of which are covered with glass.

 The most emblematic buildings of The City are: the Gherkin Building, Lloyd's of London, Leadenhall Building and Tower 42.
 Something interesting about the Financial District is that its buildings with futuristic appearances contrast with ancient elements, such as churches, a Roman amphitheater and Smithfield Market.